 Make Array Non-decreasing - Problem

-Imagine you have an integer array that's currently out of order.
-You have a special power: you can select any subarray (a contiguous portion) and replace it with a single element equal to the maximum value in that subarray!
+You are given an integer array nums.
+In one operation, you can select a subarray and replace it with a single element equal to its maximum value.

-Goal: Return the maximum possible size of the array after performing operations such that the resulting array is non-decreasing (each element โ‰ค next element).
+Return the maximum possible size of the array after performing zero or more operations such that the resulting array is non-decreasing.

 Input & Output